How is Machine Learning Helping Us Understand the Brain?

 Finding a Biomarker for Autism

-Biomarkers for behaviors associated with autism could help categorize autistic children into groups that may respond differently to different intervention approaches and match them with the most appropriate services and supports more quickly.
+Biomarkers for behaviors associated with autism could help categorize autistic children into groups that may respond differently to different intervention approaches, if needed, and match them with the most appropriate services and supports more quickly.

 Kim Carpenter, PhD